airbrake/sharpbrake/README.md

 #### BlacklistKeys

-Specifies which keys in the payload (parameters, session data, environment data, etc) should be filtered.
+Specifies which keys in the payload (parameters, session data, environment data, etc.) should be filtered.
 Before sending an error, filtered keys will be substituted with the `[Filtered]` label.

 ```csharp